Overview

 How you'll learn

-The MFA Communication programme will be delivered using burst-teaching and hybrid delivery.
+The MFA Communication programme will be delivered using on-campus and online delivery.
 Burst teaching takes place on campus, and provides you with opportunities to form a community of peers and develop a sense of belonging at RCA.
-Outside of these periods, online group and individual tutorials will support your learning and ensure that you have regular remote contact.

 The programme's core units will be mainly delivered on campus, with some electives available online.
 Online resources will further contribute to your learning.